The analytical review

 for forced migration of indigenous peoples

-For effective management of the risk factors for forced migration of indigenous peoples, it is necessary to achieve the following objectives in interaction between government and stakeholders:
+For effective management of the risk factors for forced migration of indigenous peoples, it is necessary to achieve the following objectives in interaction between government

 - economic feasibility (benefit) of traditional economic activities of indigenous peoples;